iamdebadipti/iamdebadipti.github.io/content/blog/hello-world/index.md

 As you may already know, my name is Debadipti Patra, yup..
 I know it's not the most memorable name you have ever heard, but really?? do you ever have to remember my name?🤔 Before jumping into my post, it is worth noting that I am very bad at writing.
 But I swear, I will write everything in plain and simple English 😬.

-I am a self-taught Software Engineer (Front-End Developer), from a very small village of [Odisha](https://en.wikipedia.org/wiki/Odisha), which is also known as the temple city of India.
+I am a self-taught Software Engineer (Front-End Developer), from a very small village of [Odisha](https://en.wikipedia.org/wiki/Odisha), which is also known as the temple state of India.
 Currently I am working with some amazing and talented people in Bangalore.
 You know, being from a Management background, it is a little bit hard to get into Software Engineering, and I did not started programming also when I started my career.
 But, it is my passion for technologies, and some amazing peoples' help that got me this far, and I am forever grateful to them 😇.

 ## 💪 My Work